armdevvel/mxe-SHARED/README.md

 ![MXEs usr folder](images/mxeusr2.png?raw=true)

-Once done, you can run a make command to build all known working WoA libraries.
+Once done, you can run a make command to build the current working package.
 CD back to the root dir of MXE and run the following.

-`make libpng cmake sdl2 sdl tiff jpeg ccache lame libxml++ libxml2 libxslt libyaml libzip libwebp libusb1 sdl_image sdl_mixer sdl2_mixer zlib yasm dbus pcre boost icu4c`

-(or if you want to just set it up in one command and already have the Linux dependencies installed, just run this long command (lol) --

--- `cd ~ && git clone https://github.com/armdevvel/mxe-UNSTABLE --depth=1 armmxe-unstable && cd armmxe-unstable && mkdir usr && cd usr && wget https://github.com/armdevvel/llvm-mingw/releases/download/14.0/armv7-only-llvm-mingw-linux-x86_64.tar.xz && tar -xf armv7-only-llvm-mingw-linux-x86_64.tar.xz && cd .. && make libpng cmake sdl2 sdl tiff jpeg ccache lame libxml++ libxml2 libxslt libyaml libzip libwebp libusb1 sdl_image sdl_mixer sdl2_mixer zlib yasm dbus pcre boost icu4c && echo $'\n' >> ~/.bashrc && echo "export PATH=/home/$USER/armmxe-unstable/usr/bin"':$PATH' >> ~/.bashrc` )

-(or, if you would rather use a script, you can use the sh script included for Ubuntu! --

--- `wget https://raw.githubusercontent.com/armdevvel/mxe-UNSTABLE/master/mxe-ubuntu-install.sh && sh ./mxe-ubuntu-install.sh` )
+`make meson-wrapper`

 You should be good to go now!
 Go have fun with your heart's desires building what you can/please.
 If there's issues, never be afraid to ask for help by opening an issue.